-Sustainable and high-performance Pillar 2 solutions are in demand.
-Thanks to semi-autonomous PF solutions, SMEs and their employees have prospects of receiving significantly higher retirement benefits.
+Sustainable, high-performance Pillar 2 solutions are in demand.
+Thanks to semi-autonomous pension fund solutions, SMEs and their staff can expect to see much higher pensions over the long term.

 The first and second pillars are intended to guarantee a retirement income of around 60% of an individual's final earnings, thereby safeguarding their customary standard of living.
-However, rising life expectancy, coupled with the prevailing low interest rate environment and political conditions, will make it increasingly difficult to achieve this figure under Pillar 2.
+However, rising life expectancy, the challenging interest environment, and the political framework are making it increasingly difficult to achieve this figure, especially in the second pillar.

-For this reason, since the start of 2019 AXA has only offered semi-autonomous pension fund solutions instead of full-value insurance at the start of 2019.
-This is because the "third contributor", i.e. interest, has a far bigger impact in semi-autonomous solutions with balanced asset allocation than in full-value insurance, where investment options are restricted due to a tight regulatory corset.
+With this in mind, it switched to offering only semi-autonomous pension fund solutions rather than full-value insurance at the start of 2019.
+This is because the "third contributor", i.e. interest, has a far bigger impact in semi-autonomous solutions with broadly diversified asset allocations than in full-value insurance, where investment options are heavily restricted by strict regulations.

-In the past two years alone since the change to semi-autonomy at the beginning of 2019, the insureds with semi-autonomous AXA solutions received a total of CHF 1 billion more in interest income than what would have been possible with full-value insurance.
+In the first three years following the change to semi-autonomy, staff insured with AXA's semi-autonomous solutions have received a total of CHF 1.8 billion more in interest income than would have been possible with the previous full-value insurance model.

-AXA's collective foundations also have very sound financial and structural features, such as a high coverage ratio and low technical interest rates, a good age structure, a high share of extra-mandatory retirement assets, and a very low percentage of pensioners.
+AXA's collective foundations are also very sound both financially and structurally, with low technical interest rates, a good age structure, a high share of extra-mandatory retirement assets, and a very low percentage of pensioners.
 Their low pension obligations have a significant impact in terms of reducing the redistribution of funds from active insured persons to pensioners.